 If you are concerned about mortgage discrimination or believe you have been discriminated against, please visit Ask CFPB.

-Watch our introduction to HMDA featuring Ren Essene, CFPB Senior Policy Analyst.
+Watch our introduction to HMDA featuring Ren Essene, Bureau Data Policy Manager.
 You can also read the transcript below.

 Each year thousands of banks and other financial institutions report data about mortgages to the public, thanks to the Home Mortgage Disclosure Act, or “HMDA” for short.
 These public data are important because: